ABUCKY0/py-now-playing/README.md

 This project started as me wanting to create a Discord RPC that would take the currently playing audio from a specified application, and put that onto my Discord activity.
 I found some windows apis that allow me to do this, however they weren't intuitive to use.
 So, I started this.

+Note that this class utilizes asyncio, so you may need to use await when using this class.
 # How to use

 ```py